 Lt.
 Gov. Jeff Colyer elevates his education profile

-Chris Ellis, left, 17, a junior at Topeka West High School, and Casey Keatley, 18, a senior, at Topeka West, got a chance to visit with Kansas Lt.
+Chris Ellis, 17, a junior at Topeka West, got a chance to visit with Kansas Lt.
 Gov. Jeff Colyer when he visited their school in mid-February.

 Comments